Add-on signing in Firefox

 What is add-on signing?

 Mozilla verifies and "signs" add-ons that follow a set of security guidelines.
-All add-ons hosted on addons.mozilla.org undergo this process in order to be signed.
+All add-ons hosted on addons.mozilla.org have to go through this process in order to be signed.
 Add-ons hosted on other sites will need to follow the same guidelines in order to be signed by Mozilla.

-While Firefox currently has a blocklist system, it is increasingly difficult to track and block the growing number of malicious add-ons.
+While Firefox currently has a blocklist system, it is becoming difficult to track and block the growing number of malicious, or unverified add-ons.
 The add-on signing process requires developers to follow Mozilla Developer guidelines.
 Add-on signing in Firefox helps protect against browser hijackers and other malware by making it harder for them to be installed.

 Firefox prevents you from installing unsigned add-ons and disables any unsigned add-ons that are already installed.